 The oldest University in Poland was established back in 1364 AD, the University is presently known as Jagiellonian University.
 Study in Poland is known for the quality education and affordability.
 One of the largest technical university in central Europe, the Warsaw University of Technology was established in 1826.
 In the early 20th century, Study in Poland was focused on the arts, science and engineering.
 Today, fourteen of the Universities in Poland feature in top university rankings by QS.

 There are approximately 457 universities in Poland.
 Out of that, 131 are public universities, while 326 are private universities.
 Higher study in Poland follows the bologna process of Europe, and based on legal status and authorisation, there are many categories of Universities in Poland.
 The Academies for Fine Arts and music, technical universities are for engineering and physics.
 The others are more classic universities, awarding bachelors and masters in Poland.
-As we have already mentioned, fourteen of them are listed among the top universities in the world.
-Here is the full list: Top Universities in Poland for International Students 2019 - 2020.
+Here is the list of Top 10 universities in Poland:

 When it comes to Europe, Poland is the bridge from East to West and North to South.
 The central location of the country is apt for both the people and the climate of the country.
 With many international students around, the culture of Poland is made of diversities.
 Students from all around the world come to Poland and bring their culture with them.
 There are concerts, festivals and and events happening all year around in the major cities like Warsaw, Krakow, Lodz, Gdansk and Poznan.
 There is never a dull moment in this country.